 Let’s examine the 13 symptoms of mold illness or CIRS, 4 common misconceptions, and 11 steps you can take towards effective treatment.

 The problem with toxic mold illness is it can feel like a phantom illness.
-The symptoms seem unrelated and can cause doctors to look in all the wrong places for a diagnosis.
+Mold toxicity symptoms seem unrelated and can cause doctors to look in all the wrong places for a diagnosis.

 Many sufferers of mold illness or CIRS first endure years of misdiagnosis or are even dismissed as having an illness that’s psychosomatic (in the mind).
 If you are suffering from a myriad of seemingly unrelated symptoms, it’s time to consider your home and work environments.

 Here are the 13 most common mold symptoms (Dr. Shoemaker has identified 37 symptoms in total).
-It’s time to see your doctor if you suffer from any of the following:
+It’s time to see your doctor if you suffer from any of the following symptoms of mold sickness:

 - Cognitive issues such as headaches, brain fog, memory problems, difficulty concentrating, and mood swings